0xHillside/Methadology-practice/README.md

 This is to help document my journey when it comes to practicing my methodology, I have had this issue where I would either give up too quickly on a box due to my Impatience and lack of methodology, when it came to retired boxes I would be to eager to open the writeup and with the active ones I wouldn't even ask for a hint just give up

 #### References
-I did use Alex's [video](https://www.youtube.com/watch?v=jccqNN1jOgE) to be quite ones and then make my own sort of additions to it
+I did use Alex's [video](https://www.youtube.com/watch?v=jccqNN1jOgE) to be quite ones and then make my own sort of additions to it, this incombination with advice given from other people who are much better than me too :)

 So back to where we where this is a going to be split into three parts,
 1. The methodology, 2.